aws-observability/terraform-aws-observability-accelerator/README.md

 ## Getting started

-To quickstart with a complete workflow and view Aamzon EKS infrastructure dashboards, visit the [existing cluster with base and module example](./examples/existing-cluster-with-base-and-infra/)
+To quickstart with a complete workflow and view Amazon EKS infrastructure dashboards, visit the [existing cluster with base and module example](./examples/existing-cluster-with-base-and-infra/)

 ## How it works